Cray-HPE/docs-csm/install/deploy_final_ncn.md

         ncn-m002#
         ```

         > Keep this terminal active as it will enable `kubectl` commands during the bring-up of the new NCN.
-    If the reboot successfully deploys the LiveCD, this terminal can be exited.
+        > If the reboot successfully deploys the LiveCD, this terminal can be exited.
+        >
         > **POINT OF NO RETURN:** The next step will wipe the underlying nodes disks clean, it will ignore USB devices.
-RemoteISOs are at risk here; even though a backup has been
-    > performed of the PIT node, we cannot simply boot back to the same state.
+        > RemoteISOs are at risk here; even though a backup has been performed of the PIT node, it is not possible to
-    > This is the last step before rebooting the node.
+        > boot back to the same state.
+This is the last step before rebooting the node.

 1. Wipe the disks on the PIT node.

-    > **`WARNING : USER ERROR`** Do not assume to wipe the first three disks (e.g. `sda`, `sdb`, and `sdc`); they are not pinned to any physical disk layout. **Choosing the wrong ones may result in wiping the USB device**.
-USB devices can only be wiped by operators at this point in the install.
+    > **WARNING:** Risk of **USER ERROR**!
+Do not assume to wipe the first three disks (e.g. `sda`, `sdb`, and `sdc`); they are not
+    > pinned to any physical disk layout. **Choosing the wrong ones may result in wiping the USB device**.
+USB devices can
+    > only be wiped by operators at this point in the install.
 USB devices are never wiped by the CSM installer.

     1. Select disks to wipe (SATA/NVME/SAS).